RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step2.md

 (**Note.
 All the variables were set in the previous step.**)

-The following steps are very relevant depending on why you are following this scerio:
+The following steps are very relevant depending on why you are following this scenario:

 - If you are following the scenario for learning how to provision an OCI compute instance with an NGINX, set the following variable:
 `export CONFIG=/root/computeInstanceConfigNginx.txt`{{execute}}